Types Of Diagnostic Check Offered

 Anti-lock Braking System Light

 ABS warning light indicates a problem with your braking system.
 The sensors maybe at fault causing the brakes to lock the wheels at random and when applying brakes the ABS braking system does not hold like it should.
 Driving under these conditions makes you vulnerable to accidents since you do not have total control over your vehicle.
 The moment you see the ABS light turn on drive slow and avoid steep roads and head straight to the repair shop.
-The problem could be as simple as having low brake-fluid levels; however, the mechanic is the only person to give your braking system a full check to ensure that the ABS is working the way it should.
+The problem could be as simple as having low brake-fluid levels; however, our Aventura car inspection mechanics are experts who can give your braking system a full check to ensure that the ABS is working the way it should.

 The charge light symbol is a battery that lights whenever there is a problem with your car battery or alternator or even your electrical system.
-A car technician will check the voltage reading of your battery to see if it is fully charged.
+Our Aventura car inspection technicians will check the voltage reading of your battery to see if it is fully charged.
 A battery that is not charging properly could be a sign of a problem with the battery itself, or the alternator could be at fault.
 Other warning signs are dim headlights or the engine starts with a lazy crank.
-Have this problem solved asap since you run the risk of being stranded at the side of the road.
+Have this problem identified by our Aventura car diagnostic services and solved asap since you run the risk of being stranded at the side of the road.

 Coolant Temperature Light